North Carolina’s ‘Bathroom Bill’ — GOP Legislators Blame New Governor For Failure To Repeal

 — Senator Phil Berger (@SenatorBerger) December 30, 2016

-Two days before the special session, Roy Cooper, then the Governor-Elect, shared hopes for the deal to result in a full repeal of HB2.
+Two days before the special session, Roy Cooper, then the Governor-elect, shared hopes for the deal to result in a full repeal of HB2.

 My statement on today's Charlotte City Council vote: pic.twitter.com/qNN8pmvSjv